The marquee tools let you select rectangles, ellipses, and 1‑pixel rows and columns.

 - With the Single Row or Single Column Marquee tool, click near the area you want to select, and then drag the marquee to the exact location.
 If no marquee is visible, increase the magnification of your image view.

-To reposition a rectangle or elliptical marquee, first drag to create the selection border, keeping the mouse button depressed.
+To reposition a rectangular or elliptical marquee, first drag to create the selection border, keeping the mouse button depressed.
 Then hold down the spacebar and continue to drag.
 Release the spacebar, but keep the mouse button depressed, if you need to continue adjusting the selection border.